 More people are cutting the cord every day as thousands of disillusioned viewers struggle to find value for money in $100+ cable bills.
 At the start of 2012, the number of cable TV subscriptions in the United States peaked at 103 million.
 The figure has now dropped to 96 million, and by the end of 2018, experts believe it will be down to about 92 million.

 But all those people haven’t suddenly stopped watching television.
 Instead, they’re increasingly finding ways to watch TV online for free.

-Clearly, there are lots of illegal ways to watch your favorite shows, but there are also plenty of perfectly legal (and free) ways.
+Clearly, there are lots of illegal ways to watch your favorite shows, and they could bring you a copyright infringement notice from your ISP.
+The good news is that there are also plenty of perfectly legal (and free) ways to watch TV online.
 Here are some of the best…

 If you set up your equipment on one machine, you can stream your content to other devices in your home, thus letting you watch TV in bed on your tablet or stream it to your Roku device in another room.